caylent/multi-account-llmops-github-actions/README.md

 ## Overview

-This GitHub repository contains the source code and resources for building, training, and deploying machine learning models focusing on email classification and email name entities extraction, utilizing DistilBERT and Mistral-7B models.
+This GitHub repository contains the source code and resources for  deploying DistilBERT and Mistral-7B models.
 The project is designed to work seamlessly with AWS SageMaker, providing end-to-end solutions from data preparation to deployment.

 ## Repository Structure
 ```